10 Guiding Principles

 9. Engage in Mentoring - Grow through intentional relationships that challenge and sharpen your thinking, calling, and discernment.

-We are all blind, and it is important to seek wisdom from others we trust to reassure or restore who we are.
-Seek out the wisdom of those you trust to help you navigate life, your career at Oak Valley, and what to do when facing a challenge or important decision you are unsure about.
+We often forget who we are, our strengths, weaknesses, and best opportunities for improvement.
+It is important to seek wisdom from others we trust.
+Mentors reassure or restore who we are.
+Seek out the wisdom of those you trust to help you navigate life, your career, and what to do when facing a challenge or important decision.
 If you do not have a strong mentor in your life…you need one.
-If you need help identifying who that can be, ask your supervisor for help.
 Meet or speak with your mentor(s) at least once a month.
-Even if you do not have a specific question in mind, wisdom is always available to you, and being a good God-led person is seeking wise advice to help you navigate important life decisions.
+Even if you do not have a specific question, wisdom is always available to you, and being a good God-led person is seeking wise advice to help you navigate important life decisions.
 We were not meant to do life alone.
-If you are not looking for wisdom, regularly, you are bound to be leading an unfulfilling life.
+If you are not looking for wisdom, regularly, you are living life halfway.

 10. Be Resourceful - Leverage your knowledge, creativity, experience, and passion—God will supply the results.

-Oak Valley is a lean institution, meaning resources are limited.
-However, that does not mean that excellent work is unachievable.
-Your resourcefulness, or your ability to get the best out of your day, week, and year, is often based on what you bring to the job.
+Oak Valley is a lean institution where resources are limited.
+That does not mean that excellent work is unachievable.
+Your resourcefulness, or your ability to get the best out of your day, week, and year, is based on what you bring to the job.
 That is primarily your time and talent, but more importantly, it is your trust in God to lead to the results that matter most.
-Those results are the transformation of student’s lives, and secondarily, the lives of the staff and faculty that surround the work at the College.
-Always, look for the God-provided results, and always, put forth your best effort in working to achieve those results.
-Just like God loves the cheerful giver, God loves the cheerful worker.
-Put God first and everything else should follow.
+Those results are the transformation of students’ lives.
+Look for the God-provided results and put forth your best effort.
+God loves the cheerful giver.
+We often think of giving with money, but the cheerful giver is, most importantly, someone who gives of themself.
+Give of yourself, and God will provide results.